 The Engineering Operative will have a wide range of knowledge such as fault finding and operating of various machinery in a manufacturing or other industry.

 SemesterLD has a vast experience of dealing with major manufacturers in upskilling their workforce through our NVQ and HNC programmes in Engineering.
-Some of these companies can be found on our About Page.
+Some of these companies can be found on our front page.

 Core Occupational Profile